 Customer Support/Training Resources

 When it comes to customer support, I believe that a customer should always have the option to talk to a live person.
-The good news is that QuickBooks, Xero, and Wave all offer live phone support options, along with a variety of other support options.
+This is an area that sets QuickBooks apart from Xero and Wave.
+QuickBooks offers unlimited free telephone and chat support to their customers.

 Each of these accounting programs has an app that you can download on your mobile device and use to stay on top of your business while on the go.